HOW TO STOP CONDENSATION ON DOUBLE GLAZED WINDOWS IN WINTER

 So what can be done to control condensation?

 The simplest way and the cheapest is through ventilation, this is done by opening windows.
-Once out of bed each morning, the covers should be thrown back, the door kept closed and the windows opened.
+Whether you have uPVC windows, hardwood windows or aluminium windows the advice remains the same – once out of bed each morning, the covers should be thrown back, the door kept closed and the windows opened.
 Prior to leaving the house for the morning the windows can then be closed leaving the room drier and fresher.
 At weekends a through ventilation of the whole house will drop the moisture level even further.

 How do I know if I have moisture problems?